 As the Internet evolves, the potential for abuse of Internet resources grows.
 In response to some routing failures and international calls for enhanced security, changes are underway in Internet routing and addressing policy to incorporate new measures for secure authentication.

+Comments

+What are these enhanced measures to respond to the raised difficulties?

 Resource Public Key Infrastructure (RPKI) is a security technology that would create a hierarchy of digital certificates which would be used to authenticate the information associated with allocated addresses.
 These certificates could be used by ISPs to secure their route announcements in order to improve the security of the global routing system.

 RPKI enables users of public networks, such as the Internet, to verify the authenticity of registration data of Internet Numbering Resources (INR) that has been digitally signed by the originator of the data.
 In other words, RPKI provides a secure means to certify the allocation of Internet number resources, particularly Autonomous System (AS) numbers and IP addresses.
 The certificate structure mirrors the way in which INR are distributed – resources are distributed by IANA to the RIRs, who allocate them to Local Internet Registries (LIRs), who then assign the resources to their customers.
 Each RIR has its RPKI guidelines and process posted on its website [source: ISOC].